Advertiser Disclosure

 We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The U.S. government has entered a partial shutdown that, for now, affects only 1 cabinet-level department: the Department of Homeland Security (DHS).
+Earlier this month, the U.S. government entered a partial shutdown that, for now, affects only 1 cabinet-level department: the Department of Homeland Security (DHS).

 That might sound like Washington insider news, but if you’ve got travel on the calendar, it’s something you should pay attention to — and take time to prepare for.